Paris Itinerary: How to Spend 3–5 Perfect Days in the City of Light (2025 Update)

 • Currency: Euro (€)

-• Language: French (though a few polite phrases go a long way)
+• Language: French — polite basics like bonjourmerci, and s’il vous plaît go a long way.

 • Getting Around: Walk when possible; otherwise, use the Metro or buses.
-Taxis and Uber are pricier, especially in peak traffic.
+Taxis and Uber are pricier and slower, especially in peak traffic.

 Paris Itinerary, Day 1 — The Icons: Eiffel Tower, Trocadéro & the Seine